 - Committee/Office Bearer level – taking an active role in various committees through Governing Council

-Parafield Gardens R-7 School is governed by a Governing Council, which is an elected body of parents and staff.
+Parafield Gardens Primary School is governed by a Governing Council, which is an elected body of parents and staff.
 The role of the Governing Council is to identify and incorporate where possible, student, parent and community input and values into the broad direction of the school The Governing Council oversees the management of the school and employs staff for the canteen and OSHC and Vacation care.

 Each year in February, there is an Annual General Meeting where a parent majority council is elected.
 Council meetings are held at the school on the 3rd and 8th weeks of each term and usually run from 6:30pm to 8:00pm.
 Meeting are included in our school newsletter Diary Dates and all parents are welcome to come to observe these meetings